 Create a more connected site with automatic links.

-Set keywords to link to internal or external content for building backlinks, sharing affiliate links or simply tying your content together.
-Link relevant content and save time.
+Set keywords that link content from around the web.
+Build backlinks, share affiliate links or simply tie your content together.

-Connect to Moz with a free account to receive reports that track how your site stands up against the competition with important SEO measurement tools like ranking, links and authority.
+Connect to Moz with a free account.
+Receive reports and track how your site stands up against the competition with ranking, links and authority stats.